lisavanmansom/lisavanmansom/README.md

 ## Hi there

-My name is Lisa van Mansom and I am studying Frontend design & development at the HvA.
-During my study I have learnt the best practices of HTML, CSS and JavaScript and how to use it in a creative way.
-This year I have started using tech stacks like SvelteKit and React.
+My name is Lisa van Mansom, I'm a junior frontend developer recently graduated from the Frontend Design & Development study at the HvA.
+I’ve built a strong foundation in HTML, CSS, JavaScript, and SvelteKit, and gained hands-on experience with Next.js during my internship at Bravoure.
+I also learned to integrate AI-assisted tools into my workflow to boost productivity and explore new ways of working more efficiently.

-Outside of coding, I am passionate about diving into classic and contemporary literature, as I believe every book offers a fresh perspective on the world.
-I love the energy and creativity of live music, and going to concerts is one of my favorite ways to unwind and get inspired.
-I also value spending quality time with friends, as those moments help me recharge and bring balance to my life.
+I’m passionate about web accessibility and love combining creativity with thoughtful code to craft inclusive, user-centered experiences.
+Curious and ambitious, I’m always eager to keep learning and growing as a developer.

 <!--
 **lisavanmansom/lisavanmansom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.